edinburgh-napier/set09121/lectures/lecture2.md

 # Writing code for deployment
 - People lose marks for this **Every.
 Single.
 Year.**
-- Don't make me go looking for the right version of a .DLL (32 vs 64 bit). <!-- .element: class="fragment" -->
+- Don't make me go looking for the right version of a .DLL <!-- .element: class="fragment" -->
 - **TEST YOUR CODE ON ANOTHER MACHINE BEFORE SUBMITTING** <!-- .element: class="fragment" -->

 ---